Emma Bryce

 Secretary

-Jillian is currently an Aquatic Invasive Species Inspector with the BC Ministry of Environment and Climate Change Strategy and an avid volunteer.
+Jillian is currently a Biologist with the Seabird Island Band in Agassiz.
 She completed her diploma and undergraduate degree at BCIT and has worked in government, private sector, and NGO’s completing tasks in fisheries monitoring, habitat restoration, environmental monitoring, fish and wildlife salvages, and biological sampling.
 She enjoys camping, boating, swimming, volunteering, and wildlife photography.
 She grew up recreating in the Fraser Valley and is happy to call this area home now and contribute her efforts to the FVC as a board member.

 Amanda Miller